New Member - Stephen Wilkins, Gurnee, il

 More

-06 Sep 2020 06:15 #4
+06 Sep 2020 06:15 #4 by Fastermotoracer

 I think it may have been done.
 This is part of the hull.
 I'm replacing the item on the middle mast which locks in place to the bottom mast piece.
 Hard to get on.
 Guess I'll rivet it although glue may be fine.